galaxyproject/galaxy-hub/content/events/gcc2024/training/index.md

         <tr>
         <td style="width: 30%; text-align: center; padding: 8px; border: 0; background-color: #F1E4E4;">
             <a href=/events/gcc2024/training/machine-learning>
-                <h2>Machine Learning</h2>
+                <h2>Tools for Machine Learning</h2>
                 <hr/>
                 <div class="my-5">
                     There's a whole flavor of Galaxy for machine learning: Galaxy-ML with dedicated tools.
                     This multi-part training session will get you up to speed on how to use ML tools for your data.
                 </div>
             </a>
         </td>
         <td style="width: 30%; text-align: center; padding: 8px; border: 0; background-color: #F7F0F0;">
             <a href=/events/gcc2024/training/microbiome-analysis>
-                <h2>Pathogen Detection from Sequencing Data using Galaxy</h2>
+                <h2>Pathogen Detection from Sequencing Data</h2>
                 <hr/>
                 <div class="my-5">
                     Microbiome is all around us.
 Learn how this affects food contamination globally.